PDM4AR/exercises/docs/06-collisionchecking.md

 - **Spatial Data Structures**: Use R-trees for efficient collision queries in environments with many obstacles
 - **Coordinate Frame Transformations**: Handle collision detection with sensor data in robot coordinate frames
 - **Optimization-based Methods**: Implement Differentiable Collision Detection (DCDL) for continuous collision measures
+- **Sampling-based Motion Planning**: Implement PRM shortest-path queries and RRT* with parent selection and rewiring

 Unless otherwise specified, you are **NOT allowed** to use any geometry libraries like `shapely` for geometric operations and collision detection. :warning: <span style="color:red">We will check your implementation for this.</span> :warning: